PandiripalliNagaChandraRamu/FinSearchAgent/README.md

-# Financial Research Agent Example
+# FinSearchAgent - a wholesome Financial Research Agent Example

 This example demonstrates how to build a sophisticated financial research agent using a multi-agent system approach.
 It takes a user query, performs research, analyzes findings, and generates a structured report.